 Email marketing terms and conditions

 Email marketing is an important component of a comprehensive online marketing strategy, allowing as it does direct access to interested customers and prospects.
 However, there are risks with email marketing.
 Laws regulate the sending of bulk/commercial emails, and also the processing of personal data, which can include email addresses as well as individual names.
+With respect to personal data processing, this document has been designed to help the parties comply with the GDPR.

 These T&Cs can be used in relation to both: (i) managed email marketing services; and (ii) the provision of a hosted email marketing platform for use by the customer.